Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 Is The Issue Common?

-As we said, it’s technical and the best option will always be a proper fix.
+As we said before it is technical and the best option will always be a proper fix by a Gas Safe heating engineer.

-You might find that the pipes underneath your system are leaking water.
-This will be the case if the pipes have corroded.
+You might find the boiler is leaking water from the pipes underneath your system.
+The boiler overflow pipe could be leaking if the pipes have corroded.

 Now, if the floor isn’t covered in water, your main concern might be, how much this is costing you.